IBM/operator-sample-go/documentation/Prerequisites.md

 ### 3. Kubernetes Cluster

 Any newer Kubernetes cluster should work.
-The Operator SDK version v1.18.1 has been [tested](https://github.com/kubernetes/client-go#versioning) with Kubernetes v1.23.
 You can also use OpenShift.
+The Operator SDK version v1.19.1 has been [tested](https://github.com/kubernetes/client-go#versioning) with Kubernetes v1.23.

-We have mostly tested the two operators with IBM Cloud Kubernetes Service and IBM Red Hat OpenShift on IBM Cloud.
+We have tested the two operators with ...

+* IBM Cloud Kubernetes Service 1.23.6
+* IBM Red Hat OpenShift on IBM Cloud 4.9.28

 Log in to Kubernetes or OpenShift, for example:

 ```
-$ ibmcloud login -a cloud.ibm.com -r eu-de -g resource-group-niklas-heidloff7 --sso
+$ ibmcloud login -a cloud.ibm.com -r eu-de -g resource-group-niklas-heidloff --sso
 $ ibmcloud ks cluster config --cluster xxxxxxx
 $ kubectl get all
 ```